VitoFe/Electric-Dark-Themes/README.md

 ## Contributing 🤝

 Please submit an issue and provide thorough details if you discover any flaws or have any recommendations for enhancements.
 Pull requests are also welcomed.

+## Disclaimer 📝

+The themes named “Twitch” and “Discord” are not affiliated with, endorsed by, or sponsored by Twitch Interactive, Inc. or Discord, Inc. respectively.
+The themes are intended for personal use only.
+The use of the names “Twitch” and “Discord” are for descriptive purposes only and do not imply any association with the official brands or services.